mitchthedavid/lcduino/time_selectable_timer/README.md

 # lcduino with a button
 To improve my timer, I added a potentiometer to the arduino to serve as a time-select knob.
+Note that you'll also need a button, as described in the 'button' folder: https://github.com/mitchpehora/lcduino/tree/master/button

 ##Setup
 You'll need to connect the potentiometer to your Arduino, but you may need to get creative with the wiring.
 How to connect and example code: https://www.arduino.cc/en/Tutorial/Potentiometer